simpledotorg/deployment/docs/INFRASTRUCTURE_SETUP.md

-# Infrastructure for redapp-server
+# Infrastructure for simple-server

-Redapp-server requires one instance for the application, and one instance for a postgres database.
+Simple-server requires one instance for the application, and one instance for a postgres database.
 These instructions assume using EC2 for the application, and RDS for postgres.

 ## Description